Shielding of rotor noise by plates and wings: Analysis

 \subsection{Summary}

 To summarize, the far-field sound from a rotor near the edge of a semi-infinite plane can be estimated by summing the contribution from the circular source of azimuthal order $n$ and from its image in the plane, of order $-n$.
 For each source, the acoustic field is estimated by first determining the appropriate far-field approximation to apply.
-Figure~\ref{fig:summary:regions} shows the region around a rotor divided according to the sign of $S_{i}$.
+Figure~\ref{fig:summary:regions} shows the region around a rotor divided according to the sign of $S_{i}$, with the hyperbolae of~(\ref{equ:analysis:hyper}) added for source positions at the top and bottom of the rotor, with $A=10$ and $K=12/\sqrt{1-0.15^2}$, which corresponds to the sample calculations presented in Section~\ref{sec:results}.
 In region~I, $S_{i}>0$ for all source positions on the rotor while in region~II, $S_{i}<0$.
 In region~III, $S_{i}$ changes sign for some value of $\psi_{0}$.
 The appropriate far-field approximation to use in each region is then:

 In the far field, the functions $\rfunc(\cdot)$, $\efunc(\cdot)$, and $\efunc'(\cdot)$ can be evaluated using the results given earlier.
 Finally, with regard to evaluation of the series defining these functions, we note that the Bessel function of the first kind $J_{n}(x)$ decays exponentially with increasing order for $n>x$, allowing the series to be truncated with negligible loss of accuracy.